jmielkeway/ccos4rbpi_volume0/chapter02/timer-interrupts.md

 }
 ```

-If we receive a `System Timer 3` interrupt, we will call the `timer_interrupt` function from the timer module and reset the interrupt line before returning.
-This code masks off the information from the interrupt acknowledgment that is not the id of the IRQ for the switch statement logic.
-As is suggested by the GIC Documentation, the entire value, however, is written to the *GICD_EOIR*.
+If we receive a `System Timer #3` interrupt, we will call the `timer_interrupt` function from the timer module, reinitialize the timer countdown, and clear the interrupt line before returning.
+This code masks off the information from the interrupt acknowledgment such that the `irqid` variable contains only the interrupt id.
+As is suggested by the GIC Documentation, the entire value of `irq`, however, is written to the `GICD_EOIR`.
+When the `__irq_acknowledge` routine returns a value greater than or equal to 1020, no valid interrupt can be processed, and the loop terminates.

+> Note: compare our `handle_irq` function with the one from the Linux Kernel [GIC source](https://github.com/torvalds/linux/blob/v4.20/drivers/irqchip/irq-gic.c#L353).

 #### Last Step: Enabling IRQs

-Our system has started with all exceptions masked, so we will receive no interrupts until they are unmasked.
-To help us, there is some architecture-specific low-level interface in [arch/arm64/irq.S](code3/arch/arm64/irq.S):
+As we know, our computer boots with all _DAIF_ bits masked, so we will receive no interrupts until they are enabled.
+To help us, there is an architecture-specific low-level interface in [arch/arm64/irq.S](code3/arch/arm64/irq.S):

 ```asm
 .global __irq_disable